Alert Systems

 Williamson County Emergency Alert System

 Get alerted about emergencies by signing up for the county Emergency Alert System!
-This system enables us to quickly provide you with critical information in events of severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.
+This system enables us to quickly provide you with critical information in events of severe weather, unexpected road closures, missing persons and other non-emergency community alerts.

 This system is shared between the City of Franklin, City of Brentwood, City of Spring Hill, City of Fairview, Town of Nolensville, and the Town of Thompsons Station.
 By signing up you will automatically begin receiving emergency alerts.
 Messages can go out to only those who live in the geographic location of the incident, or out to the entire county, so it’s important to register with your proper home address!
 If you want to receive an alert based on your location of work or for a family member who lives in a separate household, you will need to register for those addresses separately.
 Sign up here.